Subcategory: Web browsers

 First release: April 6, 2016

-Vivaldi – a freware web browser developed by Vivaldi Technologies, a company founded by Opera Software co-founder and former CEO Jon Stephenson von Tetzchner and Tatsuki Tomita.
+Vivaldi – a freeware web browser developed by Vivaldi Technologies, a company founded by Opera Software co-founder and former CEO Jon Stephenson von Tetzchner and Tatsuki Tomita.

 Vivaldi is very similar to the Opera browser in many ways.
-There are some pretty cool features which are nice, such as the interface, which fades colours to match the dominant colour on the page as you navigate between sites.
+There are some pretty cool features which are nice, such as the interface, which fades colors to match the dominant color on the page as you navigate between sites.